nrs-org/novelslop/content/vol_01/chap_18.typ

   Even something as trivial as which drinks they like could make her stall five minutes for."

+  "Hey!
+It's been three minutes at most."

-  After aligning everything nicely, she picked up the tray to return to the karaoke room.
+  She sighed, before picking up the tray to return to the karaoke room.

   "All right, I'm the most evil person on Earth, okay!
 Even that PDF file Hiko-nyan had nothing to compare with me..."
-She turned out, to see a boy within her age staring at her.
+She turned her back, only to see a boy within her age staring at her with curious gazes.

+  Admitting to be as atrocious as a pedophile that recently got cancelled was definitely not something you would want to do in front of a stranger, but just the fact Uta was talking alone was enough to make her shiver from embarassment.

   _"Wait!
 Did he hear all that?
 When did he arrive here?
 How did I not notice him?
-Argh- I'm so embarassed right now!"_
+Argh- Is there a hole I could jump down right now?"_

+  Once Uta calmed down a bit, she realized the boy's identity.
+It was
+  // nagi seishiro
-  Once Uta calmed down a bit, she finally remember the boy's identity.
-It was Mekiru Toyama, a friend of Nagi Tadano, which was in turn a childhood friend of Rika. _"He's in the karaoke group, too?
+  Mekiru Toyama, a friend of Nagi Tadano, which was in turn a childhood friend of Rika. _"He's in the karaoke group, too?
 I want to die right now."_

-  Though, dying is not an option.
+  Of course, dying is not an option.
 Once she realized that, Uta switched back to her usual mode, preparing to initializing a conversation.

   "Hey...
 Toyama-san, you're here to get more juice, too?"